ScootKit/CustomDCBot/README.md

 ---

-## VERSION 2 - BETA

-This branch is an unstable version of the upcoming v2-release.
-It contains breaking changes as detailed in the [changelog](CHANGELOG.md) (and more are coming).
-I suggest reading the changelog carefully.
-Some modules may not be available in this version as I need to rewrite / update them to v2.

 ## Get your own Custom-Bot completely free and with a modern webinterface and a lot more features!

 Go check it out on our [website](https://partner.sc-netzwerk.de) (currently only german).
 In addition to the here